 “The chance to build these patient engagement solutions that allow patients, parents, consumers to go home and use devices that they use every day already, whether it's smart home gadgets or mobile phones, to collect data and share that with doctors, spoke exactly to the experience that I had.
-I think we're just at the tip of what we can do to really change
+I think we're just at the tip of what we can do to really change that experience.”

 Liat’s is driven by a sense of making a meaningful contribution: “I enjoy working on solutions that I can relate to, helping to build solutions that make a difference.” uGrow is just one of them.
 Sonicare connected children’s toothbrushes are another.
 “A child picks up their oral healthcare habits for the rest of their life by age ten.
 So if we're able to really help children develop strong oral healthcare skills early, that will permeate for the rest of their lives.
 Sonicare for Kids has proven to really make a dramatic improvement.”